Saint James Cavalier: Hospitaller rule

 St James Cavalier was one of the first buildings to be built in Valletta, along with the Church of Our Lady of Victories and the rest of the fortifications.
 The cavalier was built as a raised platform on which guns were placed to defend the city against attacks from the landward side, in the area where the town of Floriana was later built.
 As well as prohibiting entry, St James could also threaten those who had already breached the city's defences.
 It was linked to Saint John's Cavalier by a now-blocked underground passageway.

 The cavalier was also used as a gun signalling station.
 Three rounds were fired every day, at sunrise, noon and sunset.
 The former and the latter marked the opening and closing of the city gates.
 Gun signals continued to be fired from the cavalier until around 1800, when they began to be fired from the nearby Saluting Battery.

 In 1686, during the magistracy of Gregorio Carafa, a small building known as Dar Annona was grafted on the east flank of the cavalier.
-The building originally housed the Università dei Grani, and it is now a post office.
+The building originally housed the Università dei Grani, and is now a post office.

 On 8 September 1775, St James Cavalier was captured by rebels during the Rising of the Priests.
-The Order's flag was lowered and a banner of Saint Paul was raised instead.
+The Order's flag was lowered and a banner of Saint Paul raised instead.
 Fort Saint Elmo was also taken over by the rebels, but the Order managed to retake it after a brief exchange of fire.
 Soon after the fort was taken, the rebels at St James surrendered.
-Three of them were executed, while the others were exiled or imprisoned.
+Three of them were executed, while the rest were exiled or imprisoned.
 The heads of the three executed men were displayed on the corners of St James Cavalier, but were removed soon after Emmanuel de Rohan-Polduc was elected Grand Master in November of the same year.